Developing¶

 is installed on the system, you do not need to be inside a virtual environment for this.

-below for how to do this on Ubuntu.
+See one way below for how to install them on Ubuntu.

 Ubuntu comes with one default Python 3 version, and in order to test WhatsHap with older or newer Python versions, follow the instructions for enabling the “deadsnakes” repository.
 After you have done so, ensure you have the following packages: